 Chester Cathedral is in the heart of Chester on St Werburgh Street, which links Eastgate Street and Northgate Street.
-The Cathedral is just inside the City walls from Frodsham Street and is a short walk from any part of the city.
+The cathedral is just inside the city walls and is a short walk from any part of the city.

 There are several bicycle racks provided by the local council on Northgate Street.
-Cycle routes and information are available online at www.cyclechester.com
+Cycle route information is available online at www.cyclechester.com

-All buses to Chester, including the "Park and Ride" services, stop within 5 minutes walking distance from the Cathedral.
-Click here for 'Park and Ride' information.
+All buses to Chester, including the 'Park and Ride' services, stop within five minutes walking distance of the cathedral.

-The Cathedral is a 15-20 minute walk from Chester Railway Station - walk straight out of the station on City Road and down the steps once you cross the canal; turn right and follow the canal towards the city centre.
+The cathedral is a 15-20 minute walk from Chester railway station.
 There is a free bus from the station which drops off in Frodsham Street.

 There are many ways to support the Cathedral from donations through to buying a gift or simply enjoying a coffee in the Refectory.
 We welcome your support in whatever form it takes.

 The Refectory, built in the 13th century, was the dining hall for the 40 monks who belonged to the community at the time.
 The Refectory is open from 9:30 - 4:30 and a delicious lunch menu, fabulous cakes and free Wi-Fi!